Judge rejects broad outreach in U. of Michigan doctor case

 The judge said she plans to summon WilmerHale to a future court hearing.

-The university defended the mass outreach.
+The university defended the mass outreach, which has been completed.

 “We sent out letters to all former student-athletes and former students because that is the best practice in these types of matters,” spokesman Rick Fitzgerald said.
 “The letters encourage people to share evidence with investigators and alerts them to free counseling services that are available.”